-On Wednesday 19th September two of our students were injured in an accident on the Egley Road crossing outside school.
-Both were hospitalised but thankfully they are now recovering, and have started their transition back to school.
+On Wednesday 19th September 2018 two of our students were injured in an accident on the Egley Road crossing outside school.
+Both were hospitalised but thankfully they are both recovered.

 Issues identified with the crossing include